yojoots/libbitcoin-system-wiki/BIP44-Altcoin-Version-Mappings.md

 ### Application of BIP [32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), [38](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki), [39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), [44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki), and 63 ([Stealth Addresses](http://sourceforge.net/p/bitcoin/mailman/message/31813471/)) to Altcoins

-**Bitcoin-explorer's (bx)** command line interface, part of the libbitcoin tool suite, provides very substantial support for the following Bitcoin Improvement Proposals (BIP): 32, 38, 39, and 63.
+**Bitcoin-explorer's (bx)** command line interface (CLI), part of the libbitcoin tool suite, provides very substantial support for the following Bitcoin Improvement Proposals (BIP): 32, 38, 39, and 63.
 BIP 44 capabilities for supporting alternative cryptocurrency coins (altcoins) results from how bx will openly extend these BIPs in an integrated manner, and the application of the table below.
 Behaviors associated with using column values from the first row of the "BIP44 Altcoin Version Mapping Table" below are natively integrated into bx commands defaults.
-The libbitcoin team understands the intricacies of these defaults table values when applied to Bitcoin (BTC), and is in the midst of updating a small subset of existing bx command line interfaces with only one additional argument that will enable support for 100+ other altcoins.
+The libbitcoin team understands the intricacies of these defaults table values when applied to Bitcoin (BTC), and is in the midst of updating a small subset of existing bx command line interfaces with only the addition of one argument (already supported by a few select commands) that will enable support for 100+ other altcoins.
+This could create a common code base, a merge, fostering convergence of existing Bitcoin altcoin forks, but those decisions are left to altcoin main branch developers.

-The table below is a work-in-progress, but as an exemplar it provides important **"--version (-v)"** values for examples #1, #4, #5, and #6 below for an arbitrarily table-chosen altcoin called Dash to demonstrate how BIPs 32, 38, 39 and 44 can be tightly integrated with minor extensions to coherently support altcoins.
+The table below is a work-in-progress, but as an exemplar, it provides important **"--version (-v)"** values for examples #1, #4, #5, and #6 below for an arbitrarily table-chosen altcoin called Dash to demonstrate how BIPs 32, 38, 39 and 44 can be tightly integrated with minor extensions to coherently support altcoins.
 It is very important for wallet developers to understand the concepts being espoused here to minimize wallet complexity while supporting multiple currencies simultaneously using a common BIP 32 hierarchical deterministic (HD) framework.

 The accuracy of portions of this table are not absolute (~90% > accuracy, and strong source code trace-ability is achieved) until vetted by others, but the pattern for how it applies to altcoins is well understood.
 This table extends and complements [SLIP 44] (http://doc.satoshilabs.com/slips/slip-0044.html) referenced within [BIP44] (https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#registered-coin-types).
 This table also complements the [List of Address Prefixes](https://en.bitcoin.it/wiki/List_of_address_prefixes) top Table's "Hex" Column for row entries containing two hex digits.